How You Can Qualify for a Loan – Best Way to Get Lowest Rates

 If you can’t qualify for a good loan, get a very close friend or family member to co-sign the loan or become a joint owner.
 The co-sign option exposes your partner to risk.
 If you fail to pay, they will have to pay or suffer dings on their credit report.
 They may prefer to buy the property themselves and then lease it to you with option to buy.
 This might help you buy time until you can qualify yourself.

 If you take these 7 steps you’ll be doing everything you can to qualify for the best loan possible and take advantage of low real estate prices now.
 But remember, a bargain isn’t a bargain if you can’t afford it.
 Don’t sweat it.
-Wait until you can safely afford any financial obligation you take on.
+Wait until you can safely afford any financial obligation before you take it on.

 What other steps should we take to qualify for a loan?

-Mark September 23, 2011 at 11:19 AM
+September 23, 2011 at 11:19 AM

 Hi Neal,